 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards
+Residential Tenancy Branch

+Office of Housing and Construction Standards

 DECISION

-Dispute Codes OPR, MNR
+Dispute Codes OPR

 Introduction

-This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (Act), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order due to unpaid rent.
+This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (Act), and dealt with an Application for Dispute Resolution by the landlord for an order of possession.
 A participatory hearing was not convened.

 The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 23, 2011 the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
 Section 90 of the Act states a document sent by mail is deemed served on the 5th day after it is mailed.

 Based on the written submissions of the landlord, I find that the tenants have been sufficiently served with the Dispute Resolution Direct Request Proceeding documents pursuant to the Act.

 Issue(s) to be Decided

-The issues to be decided are whether the landlord is entitled to an order of possession for unpaid rent and to a monetary order for unpaid rent, pursuant to Sections 46, 55, 67, and 72 of the Act.
+The issues to be decided are whether the landlord is entitled to an order of possession for unpaid rent, pursuant to Sections 46 and 55 of the Act.

 Background and Evidence

 The landlord submitted the following documentary evidence:

-- A copy of a residential tenancy agreement which was signed by the parties on January 20, 2011 for a 1 year fixed term tenancy beginning on January 22, 2011 for the monthly rent of \$1,700.00 due on the 1st of each month and a security deposit of \$850.00 was paid; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent that was issued on September 8, 2011 with an effective vacancy date of September 21, 2011 due to \$1,700.00 in unpaid rent.
+- A copy of a residential tenancy agreement which was signed by the parties on March 31, 2011 for a 1 year and 1 day fixed term tenancy beginning on May 1, 2011 for the monthly rent of \$750.00 due on the 1st of each month and a security deposit of \$375.00 and a pet damage deposit of \$150.00 were paid; and

+- A copy of a 10 Day Notice to End Tenancy for Unpaid Rent that was issued on September 8, 2011 with an effective vacancy date of September 26, 2011 due to \$750.00 in unpaid rent.

-Documentary evidence filed by the landlord indicates the tenants failed to pay the full rent owed for the month of September 2011 and that the tenants were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting it to the rental unit door on September 8, 2011 at 5:13 p.m. and that this service was witnessed by a third party.
+Documentary evidence filed by the landlord indicates the tenants failed to pay the full rent owed for the month of September 2011 and that the tenants were served the 10 Day Notice to End Tenancy for Unpaid Rent by registered mail on September 8, 2011.

 Page: 2

 The Notice states the tenants had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
 The tenants did not pay the rent in full or apply to dispute the Notice to End Tenancy within five days.

 Analysis

 I have reviewed all documentary evidence and accept that the tenants have been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenants on September 11, 2011 and the effective date of the notice was September 21, 2011.
+The notice is deemed to have been received by the tenants on September 13, 2011 and the effective date of the notice was September 26, 2011.
 I accept the evidence before me that the tenants failed to pay the rent owed in full within the 5 days granted under Section 46(4) of the Act.

 Based on the foregoing, I find the tenants are conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.

 Conclusion

 I find the landlord is entitled to an order of possession effective two days after service on the tenants.
 This order must be served on the tenants.
 If the tenants fail to comply with this order the landlord may file the order with the Supreme Court of British Columbia and be enforced as an order of that Court.

-I find the landlord is entitled to monetary compensation pursuant to Section 67 and I grant a monetary order in the amount of \$1,700.00 comprised of rent owed.

-This order must be served on the tenants.
-If the tenants fail to comply with this order the landlord may file the order in the Provincial Court (Small Claims) and be enforced as an order of that Court.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

 Dated: September 29, 2011.

 Residential Tenancy Branch